Outfits and Similar Items

 • Direct HTTP requests

-Use this approach for server-side rendering, headless setups, or when recommendations are fetched outside the browser.
+Use for server-side rendering, headless setups, or backend integrations.

 Both approaches return the same response structures and support the same request parameters.